This is a Furniture Buyer’s Guide to Leather Furniture.

 Accessories made with corrected leathers are labeled “top grain.”

-When leather accessories use the term “Corrected leather“, it is synonymous with what the furniture industry refers to as “split leather.”
+When leather accessories use the term “split leather,” it’s synonymous with what the furniture industry refers to as “Corrected leather.”

 It is not as strong as the top grain and more susceptible to stains and discoloration.